A Wee Homicide in the Hotel (ScotShop) by Fran Stewart

 Red Herrings Press

-War, Spies & Bobby Sox by Libby Fischer Hellmann
+War, Spies and Bobby Sox by Libby Fischer Hellmann

 (Red Herrings Press 27 February 2017 / $15.99) - Product Description: As World War II rages across Europe and the Pacific, its impact ripples through communities in the heartland of America.
 A farm girl is locked in a dangerous love triangle with two Germans soldiers held in an Illinois POW camp ...
 Another German, a war refugee, is forced to risk her life spying on the developing Manhattan Project in Chicago ...
 And espionage surrounds the disappearance of an actress from the thriving Jewish community of Chicago's Lawndale.
 In this trio of tales, acclaimed thriller author Libby Fischer Hellmann beautifully depicts the tumultuous effect of war on the home front and illustrates how the action, terror, and tragedy of World War II was not confined to the front lines.